Vyral/sam-levy/_posts/2020-09-11-why-shouldnt-you-overprice-your-home.md

 ---
 layout: post
-title: 3 Reasons Why Right Pricing Matters When Selling
+title: 3 Reasons Why Overpricing Your Home Is a Bad Idea
-date: 2024-06-16 14:17:00
+date: 2025-03-24 14:17:00
 tags:
   - Home Seller Tips
-excerpt: Here’s why overpricing your home will never do you any favors.
+excerpt: >-
+  Overpricing your home can lead to frustration, low offers, and missed opportunities when selling.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Sam+Levy/2020/Sam+Levy+Why+You+Shouldn't+Overprice+Your+Home+3.mp4
-pullquote: Sit down with a real estate agent and review the data.
+pullquote: Overpricing your home can cost you time, money, and peace of mind.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true